 As part of our research, the City conducted a survey in June 2018 to collect feedback from business owners and/or operators about how pawn stores may influence other businesses.
 This input will help us better understand the influence of pawn shops on businesses and what initiatives or regulations for pawn shops make the most sense.

-A report summarizing the feedback we received through our public engagement activities throughout the information gathering stage will be published on this site in advance of our October Urban Planning Committee date.
+A What We Heard Report summarizing the feedback we received through our public engagement activities throughout the information gathering is included in the report (CR_4754 - Attachment 4, Item 6.3)

 Engagement activities completed include:

 - Insight Community Survey - over 1,600 responses received

 - Project webpage survey - over 200 responses received

 - In person interviews with key stakeholders, including community service providers, pawn shop owners, users of pawn shops and representatives from the business communities where pawn shops are located.